-FLSRA offers a variety of opportunities due to its large size and diverse resources.
-Public facilities include more than 150 campsites, 120 miles of system trails, 5 miles of unpaved pedestrian trails, nearly 2 miles of ADA accessible trails, 46 miles of unpaved pedestrian/equestrian trails, nearly 11 miles of unpaved pedestrian/bike trails, 38 miles of unpaved multi-use trails, 19 miles of paved trails, 25 miles of park roads, 70 miles of non-system trails, and 1 mile of other agency trails.
-Traditionally, the most popular recreation in the park has been water oriented, such as boating, swimming, fishing, water skiing, rowing, paddle sports, and windsurfing.
+FLSRA offers a variety of recreational opportunities due to its large size and diverse resources.
+Public facilities include more than 150 campsites, 120 miles of system trails, 5 miles of unpaved pedestrian trails, nearly 2 miles of Americans with Disabilities Act (ADA) accessible trails, 46 miles of unpaved pedestrian/equestrian trails, nearly 11 miles of unpaved pedestrian/bike trails, 38 miles of unpaved multi-use trails, 19 miles of paved trails, 25 miles of park roads, 70 miles of non-system trails, and 1 mile of other agency trails.
+Traditionally, the most popular recreational activities in the park have been water oriented, such as boating, swimming, fishing, water skiing, rowing, paddle sports, and windsurfing.
 However, the recent, historic droughts have greatly reduced aquatic-based recreational opportunities.
 FPSHP has limited recreational opportunities, and its amenities focus on visitor comfort and picnic facilities.
 Both parks support numerous events throughout the year, such as the Electricity Fair and Folsom Blues Breakout Half Marathon.